 He stepped off the road and stripped a branch of its leaves.
 He then ground the leaves into a paste and tossed them into a pot of boiling water.

 “Drink this,” he said, “it’s herbal.”

 “Herbal anything is good for you.
-This tea will not only quench hunger, but cure the common cold and enhance male sexual performance.”
+This tea will not only quench hunger, but it will cure the common cold and enhance male sexual performance.”

 “I can feel it working!” the kid cried and dashed off to make his fortune in the nutritional supplement business.